DONOTFORGET-BYTE/TalentHubAssessment/README.md

 ## Project Setup

 Inorder to run the code successfully please follow the instructions supplied in each readme within front-end and back-end directories.

+And make sure to run the backend first, so the books can be served on the front end.